-Instrument Mode, as defined in

-- Table 8, e.g. WFM-NOAO-N. - Position Angle on the sky (measured from North through East).
-The convention for position angles with respect to the FOV is detailed in Figure 27. - (Optionally) Position of the VLT Guide Star.
-The VLT Guide Star must be between R band magnitudes 8 and 12 (in Vega), and located within the VLT guide star area (Table 9) - Providing the VLT guide star is not mandatory but is useful when combining observations taken at different days or when doing mosaic observations with MUSE.
-The quality of the astrometry in the headers of the raw data depends directly on the quality of the astrometry of the guide star. - For WFM-AO acquisition only, position and magnitude of the AO tip-tilt star (TTS) with the possibility to provide an alternative TTS (optional but highly recommended) to mitigate potential difficulties during the acquisition sequence due to inaccurate TTS parameters (e.g. high proper motion star, double star, wrong magnitude...).
+- Instrument Mode, as defined in Table 13, e.g., WFM-NOAO-N - Position Angle on the sky (measured from North through East).
+The convention for position angles with respect to the FOV is detailed in Figure 42. - (Optionally) Position of the VLT Guide Star.
+The VLT Guide Star must be between R band magnitudes 8 and 12 (in Vega), and located within the VLT guide star area (see Table 14)

+Providing the VLT guide star is not mandatory but is useful when combining observations taken at different days or when doing mosaic observations with MUSE.
+The quality of the astrometry in the headers of the raw data depends directly on the quality of the astrometry of the guide star.

+- For WFM-AO acquisition only, position and magnitude of the AO tip-tilt star (TTS) with the possibility to provide an alternative TTS (optional but highly recommended) to mitigate potential difficulties during the acquisition sequence caused by inaccurate TTS parameters (e.g. high proper motion star, double star, wrong magnitude...).
+If accurate target centring is required then the use of a reference star is highly recommended.
 TTS star magnitude must be between R=6 and R=17.5.
-If the programme requests excellent seeing conditions, i.e. better than 0.6", the TTS magnitude upper limit can be 18.5.
-In addition, note that: - the TTS must be chosen such that it remains in the TTS patrol field defined in Table 9 for all OBJECT positions in the subsequent observing template; - Differential tracking is not possible with WFM-AO observations, they are however allowed in TTS-free mode (i.e. WFM-AO with only the correction provided by the lasers, but no TTS);
+A TTS magnitude of 18.5 can be specified If the programme requests excellent seeing conditions that could translate to better than 0.6"@700 nm image quality at the airmass of observation.
+In addition, note that: - the TTS must be chosen such that it remains in the TTS patrol field defined in Table 14 for all on-target (i.e., OBJECT) positions in the subsequent observing template; - Differential tracking is not possible with WFM-AO observations, they are however allowed in TTS-free mode (i.e. WFM-AO with only the correction provided by the lasers, but no TTS);